-We consider two types of predictive models.
+We consider two types of models for prediction.
 The first can be used in the situation in which all $\x_{ik}$s are available.
-Then, the predictive model, which we call the ``unit-level predictive model,'' is defined by
+Then, the model for prediction, which we call the ``unit-level model for prediction'', is defined by

-which corresponds to (\ref{eqn:pmodel}) with $\ybt=(\ybt_1^\tp,\dots,\ybt_q^\tp)^\tp$ for $\ybt_i=(Y_{i,n_i+1},\dots,Y_{i,N_i})^\tp$, $\Xbt=(\Xbt_1^\tp,\dots,\Xbt_q^\tp)^\tp$ for $\Xbt_i=(\x_{i,n_i+1},\dots,\x_{i,N_i}^\tp)^\tp$, $\Zbt=\diag(\Zbt_1,\dots,\Zbt_q)$ for $\Zbt_i=\one_{r_i}$, $\Rbt=\I_r$.
+which corresponds to (\ref{eqn:pmodel}) with $\ybt=(\ybt_1^\top,\dots,\ybt_q^\top)^\top$ for $\ybt_i=(Y_{i,n_i+1},\dots,Y_{i,N_i})^\top$, $\Xbt=(\Xbt_1^\top,\dots,\Xbt_q^\top)^\top$ for $\Xbt_i=(\x_{i,n_i+1},\dots,\x_{i,N_i}^\top)^\top$, $\Zbt=\diag(\Zbt_1,\dots,\Zbt_q)$ for $\Zbt_i=\one_{r_i}$, $\Rbt=\I_r$.
 Note that $m=r$.

-In the problem of small area prediction, we often encounter the situation in which all $\x_{ik}$s are not observed but the area mean $\bar{\x}_i=N_i^{-1}\sum_{k=1}^{N_i}\x_{ik}$ is known and we are interested in predicting $\Yo_i$, which is the mean of finite population $\{ Y_{i1},\dots,Y_{i,N_i} \}$, by using the value of $\bar{\x}_i$.
-Then, the second type of predictive model, which we call the ``area-level predictive model,'' is defined as
+In the problem of small area estimation, we often encounter the situation in which all $\x_{ik}$s are not observed but the area mean $\bar{\x}_i=N_i^{-1}\sum_{k=1}^{N_i}\x_{ik}$ is known and we are interested in predicting $\Yo_i$, which is the mean of the finite population $\{ Y_{i1},\dots,Y_{i,N_i} \}$, by using the value of $\bar{\x}_i$.
+Then, the second type of model for prediction, which we call the ``area-level model for prediction,'' is defined as

 where $\Yo_{i(u)}=r_i^{-1}\sum_{k=n_i+1}^{N_i}Y_{ik}$, the mean of unobserved variables, $\bar{\x}_{i(u)}=r_i^{-1}\sum_{k=n_i+1}^{N_i}\x_{ik}$, calculated from $\bar{\x}_{i}$ and $(\x_{i1},\ldots,\x_{in_i})$, and $\bar{\ep}_{i(u)}=r_i^{-1}\sum_{k=n_i+1}^{N_i}\ep_{ik}$ is distributed as $\Nc(0,\sigma^2/r_i)$.
-The model (\ref{eqn:p2NERM}) corresponds to (\ref{eqn:pmodel}) with $\ybt=(\Yo_{1(u)},\dots,\Yo_{q(u)})^\tp$, $\Xbt=(\bar{\x}_{1(u)},\dots,\bar{\x}_{q(u)})^\tp$, $\Zbt=\I_q$ and $\Rbt=\diag(\Rt_1,\dots,\Rt_q)$ for $\Rt_i=1/r_i$.
+The model (\ref{eqn:p2NERM}) corresponds to (\ref{eqn:pmodel}) with $\ybt=(\Yo_{1(u)},\dots,\Yo_{q(u)})^\top$, $\Xbt=(\bar{\x}_{1(u)},\dots,\bar{\x}_{q(u)})^\top$, $\Zbt=\I_q$ and $\Rbt=\diag(\Rt_1,\dots,\Rt_q)$ for $\Rt_i=1/r_i$.
 Note that $m=q$.